Athroscf/101-todo-app/README.md

 https://master.d2jlvsqcwyp717.amplifyapp.com/

-This project is being hosted in Amplify both Frontend and Backend.
+This project is being hosted in Amplify both Frontend and Backend which means it has CI/CD.

 ## Tech Stack